unnamed42/cc/README.md

 # old

-previous implementation, to be refactored
+previous implementation, to be refactored (see refactor branch)